anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-stacks.md

 ```

 ## Exercise 2
-Deep under the hood, all lists are actually built on the `array` data type.
+Deep under the hood of Kotlin, `MutableList`s are actually built on the `array` data type.
 As you read about, they're tricky to work with, because they have a fixed size.
 You should refer to the [reading for today](https://runestone.academy/ns/books/published/kotlinds/basic-ds_implementing-an-unordered-list-arrays.html?mode=browsing) for how to create a new array with `arrayOfNulls` and generally work with arrays in this exercise.

 1. Write a class `ArrayStack` that implements the `StackADT` interface using an `Array<Int?>` as its underlying data storage.
 Note that you can define your class to work only with `Int`s like so: